ETS-Next-Gen/writing_observer/modules/lo_dash_react_components/README.md

 We're still figuring this out!
 Generic `dash` instructions are:

 - Write tests for your component.

   - A sample test is available in `tests/test_usage.py`, it will load `usage.py` and you can then automate interactions with selenium.
   - Run the tests with `$ pytest tests`.
   - The Dash team uses these types of integration tests extensively.
-Browse the Dash component code on GitHub for more examples of testing (e.g. https://github.com/plotly/dash-core-components)
+Browse the Dash component code on GitHub for more examples of testing (e.g. [Dash core components](https://github.com/plotly/dash-core-components))

 - Add custom styles to your component by putting your custom CSS files into your distribution folder (`lo_dash_react_components`).

   - Make sure that they are referenced in `MANIFEST.in` so that they get properly included when you're ready to publish your component.
   - Make sure the stylesheets are added to the `_css_dist` dict in `lo_dash_react_components/__init__.py` so dash will serve them automatically when the component suite is requested.

 - [Review your code](./review_checklist.md)

 Our plan, over time, is to diverge from `dash`.
 As a rule, with tests, we don't believe more is better.
 Tests can break abstractions, introduce unnecessary complexity, and make code less mutable.
 We would like to have tests for: